ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 ### Retrieving the private port for an allowed ip policy enabled {{site.data.keyword.keymanagementserviceshort}} instance
 {: #retrieve-ip-allowlist-port}

-You can retrieve the private endpoint port associated with your {{site.data.keyword.keymanagementserviceshort}} instance's active whitelist policy by making a `GET` call to the following endpoint. **Note** that calls to this api bypass allowed ip policy enforcement.
+You can retrieve the private endpoint port associated with your {{site.data.keyword.keymanagementserviceshort}} instance's active allowed ip policy by making a `GET` call to the following endpoint. **Note** that calls to this api bypass allowed ip policy enforcement.

 ```